SpaCE-Lab-MSU/bg_sdm_refactor/README.md

 source('tests/test_model_run.R')
 ```

-this will additionalling save the output from the model in an Rdata file for re-reading into R
+this will save CSVs, GeoTIFF of the SDM, and the output from the model (which contains all the source data, the outputs an the SDM) in an Rdata file for re-reading into R named e.mx

 The output files of the test script are save to a temp folder that is removed when you quit R/Rstudio